Peter Daszak

 Peter Daszak is a British zoologist, consultant and public expert on disease ecology, in particular on zoonosis.
-He is the president of EcoHealth Alliance, a nonprofit non-governmental organization that supports various programs on global health and pandemic prevention.
-He is also a member of the Center for Infection and Immunity at the Columbia University Mailman School of Public Health.
-He lives in Suffern, New York.
+He is a member of the Center for Infection and Immunity at the Columbia University Mailman School of Public Health.
+Daszak was the president of EcoHealth Alliance, a nonprofit non-governmental organization that supports various programs on global health and pandemic prevention, until January 2025.